Self-Employed Mortgage Brokers | 7 Effortless Strategies

 How many years of accounts?

 Self-employed mortgage brokers are well-placed to answer this question.
 Most lenders prefer accounts prepared by a certified accountant when applying for a loan.
-Even if you have been trading or contracting for under twelve months, some mortgage providers may still accept the data you have provided.
+Even if you have been trading or contracting for under twelve months, some mortgage providers may still accept your provided data.

 However, it’s essential to note that your first year in business could show smaller profits or higher start-up costs.
 This can limit your borrowing capability.